tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ## Stage 3
 ***
-Additionaly, the third step of the pipeline sets aside a random sample of images equal to the number of validation images and equally distributed between experimental groups to serve as the performance estimate on the unseen data.
+Additionaly, the third step of the pipeline allows the user to audit a set of binary images for accuracy using a set of hand placed markers.
+In this step, set aside a random sample of images equal to the number of validation images and equally distributed between experimental groups from the unseen data to serve as the performance estimate.
 This performance analysis requires user input in the form of .roi hand counts, similar to what was done in the first step of the program.
 This audit dataset is then used to calculate the same statistics as the validation dataset for comparison.

 __TODO__: Currently the program allows users to themselves chose images from the full dataset they want to use to audit the final result with.
 It isn't in the demo branch yet and the code to randomly select images is commented out as of now.
 So it's manual.